pooshanchatterjee/Java-mini-project/README.md

 ## Purpose

-The University Management System is designed to streamline administrative tasks within a university, providing an efficient and centralized platform for managing various processes such as student management,course management, faculty management, exam management, and grade management.
+The University Management System is designed to streamline administrative tasks within a university, providing an efficient and centralised platform for managing various processes such as student management,course management, faculty management, exam management, and grade management.

 ## Scope